Algebraizable Weak Logics: Algebraizability of Weak Logics

-Notice that the condition that a logic is algebraizable by a quasi-variety of algebras follows from the fact that in our context we are exclusively considering finitary systems.
-See \cite[\S 3]{Font.2016} for generalisations of this definition.
+\begin{remark} The restriction to quasivarieties of algebras stems from the fact that we are exclusively considering finitary consequence relations $\vdash$.
+See \cite[\S 3]{Font.2016} for an extension of this definition to generalised quasivarieties and non-finitary logics. \end{remark}